muxyz/website/index.md

 <h2>Mission</h2>

 <p>
-The <a href="/network">Micro Network</a> will create significant liquidity for a number of people, including those running services.
-Yet, there is another demographic of people who will not be so privileged and will not be able to participate directly.
+The <a href="/network">Micro Network</a> will create significant financial liquidity for a number of people, however, there is another demographic who will not be so privileged.
 For those people, we want to ensure they are also benefitting from our efforts.
 </p>

 <p>
-2.5% of wallet balances in the network will be redistributed yearly to the least privileged by way of charitable donation.
+2.5% of token holdings in the network will be redistributed yearly to the least privileged by way of charitable donation.
 It will be a wealth tax applied to all.
 </p>